ctsaitsao/turtlebot3-figure-eight/README.md

 ## Calculations

-Handwritten calculations for the turtlebot control velocity inputs v and w as well as the turtlebot's trajectory parametric equations can be found in the `doc` folder.
+Handwritten calculations for the TurtleBot control velocity inputs v and w as well as the TurtleBot's trajectory parametric equations can be found in the `doc` folder.